microchip-pic-avr-examples/attiny416-precise-ulp-timing-p4-studio/README.md

 # ATtiny416 Precise ULP Timing on P4

-This example is a demonstration of precise, ultra-low-power timing using periodic enabling of the 32.768kHz external crystal oscillator on the AVR P4 FEB (Field Engagement Board).
+This example is a demonstration of precise, ultra-low-power timing using periodic enabling of the 32.768 kHz external crystal oscillator on the AVR P4 FEB (Field Engagement Board).

-The example is explained in more details in the application note [AN2633](#Related-Documentation)
+The example is explained in more details in the application note [AN2633](https://www.microchip.com//wwwAppNotes/AppNotes.aspx?appnote=en604346).

 ## Related Documentation